 Make Better Cold Calls By Gamifying The Call

 When you switch jobs from a role that incorporates networking, going door to door, and/or warm referrals to outbound cold calls, you must learn to change what you do quickly.
 Recently, we received an email asking about just that situation.
-She changed from an outside sales role to an inside sales role and that required a shift from working with warm leads to more cold leads.
+She changed from an outside sales role to an inside sales role and that required a shift from working with warm leads to more cold leads, and thus, more cold calls.
 She immediately felt uncomfortable and needed some help.
 Here’s her note:

 I have been a salesperson for 15 years, but I was always outside sales.
 Recently, I took a new position that is only inside sales.
 I feel like I’m terrible at it.